saeedjazebi/Power-Consumption-Forecast/README.md

 Tested both Ridge and Lasso regressions.
 Used GridSearchCV to optimize both.
 Used the root mean square error and the r2 score to assess the performance of the regression models.
 The Ridge regression is more accurate.
 - Lasso Testing RMSE: 0.8825
 - Ridge Testing RMSE: 0.8616
-Also, Lasso revealed that for each zone different combinations of features provide the best performance, by selecting those features:
+<br /> Also, Lasso revealed that for each zone different combinations of features provide the best performance, by selecting those features:
 - Zone 1 ---> Temperature // TemperatureHumidity // Humidity^2
 - Zone 2 ---> Temperature // TemperatureWindSpeed // Humidity^2
 - Zone 3 ---> Temperature^2 // Temperature*WindSpeed